 The Whole House Concept: The Whole Is Greater Than Sum Of Its Parts

 In 1982, A-Plus Energy Management, Air Conditioning & Home Solutions helped develop the “whole house” concept.
-The Whole House concept to helps residents and businesses save more energy by doing multiple energy saving “repairs” instead of just one.
+The Whole House concept is designed to help residents and businesses save energy by doing multiple energy saving “repairs” instead of just one.

 A-Plus ‘Whole House’ Background